tea cup served at afternoon tea at one of the best tea rooms in greenwich ct

 • Birthday celebrations

-We are currently hosting afternoon tea parties between 1 pm and 3 pm on the third Saturday of every month.
+We are currently hosting tea parties between 1 pm and 2 pm on Saturdays.
+While we can accommodate some walk-ins, service is first-come, first-served, or by advanced reservation.

 Contact us for more details if you’d like us to host your next tea party gathering!